BrandConstantin/SpringBoot3-Spring6/README.md

 ## @Primary
-* Other alternative to @Qualifier is @Primary.
+* Another alternative to @Qualifier is @Primary.
 Instead of specifying a coach by name using @Qualifier you specify the primary coach.
 * You can use more than one single @Primary annotation.
-Error: "Unsatisfield dependency expressed through constructor parameter 0: more than one 'primary' bean found among candidades".
+Error: "Unsatisfied dependency expressed through constructor parameter 0: more than one 'primary' bean found among candidates".
 ```
 @Component
 @Primary